The velocity dispersion function of red galaxies in four Hubble Frontier Fields galaxy clusters: The Fundamental Plane relation for the four clusters

 Observations show that ETGs follow a tight scaling relation linking the kinematic properties, which descend from their total mass distribution, to the luminosity, which depends on the distribution of the stars.
 This empiric law is known as the FP \citep[][]{dressler87,djorgovski87,bender92},

 where $R_e$ is the effective radius (i.e. the projected radius enclosing half of the total luminosity), $\sigma_0$ is the central stellar velocity dispersion (i.e. measured within an aperture with a projected radius $R_e/8$, or $\sigma_0= \sigma_\mathrm{ap} \left(R_e/8\right)$), and $\mathrm{SB}_e$ is the average surface brightness within $R_e$.
-For the calibration of the FP, we complement the measured velocity dispersion values described in Sect. \ref{s3} with measured structural parameters.
-This allows us to leverage the accurate information we obtained on the morphology of all the members towards accurate insights into their kinematics, in spite of the lack of a MUSE spectrum.
+For the calibration of the FP, we complemented the measured velocity dispersion values described in Sect. \ref{s3} with measured structural parameters.
+This allowed us to leverage the accurate information we obtained on the morphology of all the members towards accurate insights into their kinematics, in spite of the lack of a MUSE spectrum.

-We measured the structural parameters for all the members in all HFF bands using the Python package \texttt{MORPHOFIT} \citep{tortorellimercurio,tortorelli18,tortorelli23}, based on \texttt{SExtractor} \citep{bertin96} and \texttt{Galfit} \citep{peng10}, and especially developed to automatically fit the surface-brightness profile of a high number of galaxies in a dense, crowded environment.
+We measured the structural parameters for all the members in all HFF bands using the Python package \texttt{MORPHOFIT} \citep{tortorellimercurio,tortorelli18,tortorelli23}, based on \texttt{SExtractor} \citep{bertin96} and \texttt{Galfit} \citep{peng10}, and especially developed to automatically fit the surface-brightness profile of a large number of galaxies in a dense, crowded environment.
 To properly account for the effect of the intra-cluster light in the cluster core, after an initial \texttt{SExtractor} run to inform the starting points for the light profiles parameters, the code proceeds iteratively in cutouts of increasing size, from stamps around the single galaxies to the full HFF images.
-All measured structural parameters will be available at the CDS and are presented in Appendix \ref{appendix:cat_description}.
+All measured structural parameters are available at the CDS and presented in Appendix \ref{appendix:cat_description}.
 The structural parameters of the cluster members spectroscopically confirmed by MUSE in AS1063, M0416, and M1149 were presented by \citet{tortorelli23}, whilst the remaining have been measured for the first time in this work.
-In Section \ref{s5}, our structural parameter catalogue will be crucial to identify red cluster members and to assign a velocity dispersion value for the object whose spectrum does not have a sufficient $S/N$ for a measurement, and for those that fall outside of the MUSE pointing.
+In Sect. \ref{s5} our structural parameter catalogue is crucial in order to identify red cluster members and to assign a velocity dispersion value for the object whose spectrum does not have a sufficient $S/N$ for a measurement, and for those that fall outside of the MUSE pointing.

 As we wish to compare the FP relations for the four clusters, we need to use magnitude and effective radius measurements in the same rest-frame band.
 We chose the rest-frame SDSS $r$ band since it is mostly covered, especially in the case of A2744 and AS1063, by the HST F814W band, which guarantees a good $S/N$ down to magnitudes of around 28 and has a small PSF FWHM.
 Firstly, we performed a $K$ correction of the observed F814W magnitudes to the rest-frame SDSS $r$ band, defined as \citep[e.g.][]{hogg02}